The Aftermarket is e-Commerce

 MC+A solution for Aftermarket Auto Parts

 MC+A has over ten years of experience in implementing search and machine learning.
-We also have a quite a bit of knowledge of the aftermarket vertical and have developed a solution that can really jumpstart the implementation of ML for your part catalogs.
-This solution starts with a partner technology, Lucidworks Fusion and combines it with MC+A created ML models to accelerate your time to market to provide your customers with a personalized experience that will improve customer satisfaction and increase revenue.
+We also have quite a bit of knowledge of the aftermarket vertical and have developed a solution that can really jumpstart the implementation of ML for your part catalogs.
+PartzInsight is a catalog e-commerce solution designed to accelerate your time to market to provide your customers with a personalized experience that will improve customer satisfaction and increase revenue.

 We’ve taken this technology platform and tailored it to the aftermarket space in a ready to run solution that has the flexibility to run in the cloud or on-premise via our managed services.